 So new bands are discovered through some undetermined combination of personal connections, word-of-mouth, and serendipity, and the live show is the forum where it all comes together.

 Let's say you're a label rep, and you've just watched a fantastic set by a band you've heard great things about.
-They've built up a local reputation through sheer commitment and elbow grease, and it shows: a good-sized crowd for a Saturday night has turned out.
-A longtime fan pulls you aside and tells you he was there from the beginning, watching them play in dive bars to a crowd of three on a Wednesday night, and even back then they always gave it their all like they were onstage at Wembley.
+They've built up a local reputation through sheer commitment and elbow grease, and it shows: A good-sized crowd for a Saturday night has turned out.
+A longtime fan pulls you aside and tells you she was there from the beginning, watching them play in dive bars to crowds of three on a Wednesday night, and even back then they always gave it their all like they were onstage at Wembley.

 You meet up with the band after the set and they're super friendly and passionate about what they do.
 Talking to them feels like talking to old friends.
 Reassured, you sign them.
 Half a year later you release their album, send them on the road with a more established band on your roster, and wait.